7 labor leaders on how COVID-19 has given the labor movement new urgency

 We think of organizing and unity as a labor issue.
 I will tell you, from being in boardrooms, they use the same language.
 There is class solidarity.
 And the interesting thing is that the wealthy have fewer to organize.
 Labor is incredibly diverse and everywhere, and the wealthy class has been working on dividing us forever—by race, by gender, by political identity.

-Mary Kay Henry, president of the Service Employees International Union (SEIU), which has nearly two million members across the public sector, healthcare, and property services.
-The organization has been a key force behind Fight for 15 movement to boost the federal minimum wage to $15, which has catalyzed local wage increases across states like California, Massachusetts, and New York.
+Mary Kay Henry, president of the Service Employees International Union (SEIU), which has nearly 2 million members across the public sector, healthcare, and property services.
+The organization has been a key force behind Fight for 15 movement to boost the federal minimum wage to $15, which has catalyzed local wage increases across states such as California, Massachusetts, and New York.

-The last 12 weeks has been a shock to our system.
+The last 12 weeks have been a shock to our system.
 We represent environmental services workers who are responsible for infection control when COVID-19 patients enter and exit rooms up through doctors serving on the front lines of public hospitals in the Bronx and Brooklyn.
 We also represent certified nursing assistants, who are dying at an outrageous rate in nursing homes.

-I continue to ride a roller coaster of heartbreak, as we hear about more death and the undue hardship that black and brown communities are experiencing in this moment—and certainly every essential worker on the front line.
+I continue to ride a roller coaster of heartbreak, as we hear about more death and the undue hardship that Black and brown communities are experiencing in this moment—and certainly every essential worker on the front line.
 I just heard a story yesterday where McDonald’s workers in Oakland are striking because four of their coworkers tested positive and weren’t going home because they [don’t get] paid sick leave.
 In addition to that [they] have been told to wear coffee filters or dog diapers for their masks because the company doesn’t have the personal protective equipment they need.

 The Fight for 15 movement that has been growing over the past seven years was ready-made for this moment, because we had so many very well-developed leaders in stores all across the country.
 It’s those leaders who are leading strikes and inspiring other workers to also walk off the job.
 We saw McDonald’s workers, I think in week two of the pandemic in California walk off the job in L.A.; they were followed by workers in San Jose; and they inspired workers from other owners, like Popeye’s and Domino’s and Carl’s Jr.